-1. Wooded slopes equal to or greater than twenty-five percent (25%) and having a continuous area of ten thousand (10,000) square feet or greater.

-- 2. Wooded one hundred (100) year floodplain. - 3.
+- 1. Wooded slopes equal to or greater than twenty-five percent (25%) and having a continuous area of ten thousand (10,000) square feet or greater. - 2.
+Wooded one hundred (100) year floodplain. - 3.
 Wooded slopes equal to or greater than fifteen percent (15%) adjacent to a stream. - 4.
-Jurisdictional wetlands, to the extent practicable.

-B. Slopes steeper than three to one (3:1) are not acceptable, unless the existing grades are already in excess of three to one (3:1), or tying out steeper slopes to existing grades is required to preserve woodland areas that are to remain undisturbed.
+Jurisdictional wetlands, to the extent practicable. - B. Slopes steeper than three to one (3:1) are not acceptable, unless the existing grades are already in excess of three to one (3:1), or tying out steeper slopes to existing grades is required to preserve woodland areas that are to remain undisturbed.
 These preserved woodland areas must be in addition to the required minimum tree canopy and landscaping.
-In this instance, the developer shall be responsible to have a geotechnical engineering report prepared by a professional engineer and shall implement the recommendation in the report for the grading and stabilization of the area.

-C. Graded slopes steeper than two to one (2:1) are not permitted

-D. The limits of clearing shall be depicted on the grading plans.
+In this instance, the developer shall be responsible to have a geotechnical engineering report prepared by a professional engineer and shall implement the recommendation in the report for the grading and stabilization of the area. - C. Graded slopes steeper than two to one (2:1) are not permitted - D. The limits of clearing shall be depicted on the grading plans.
 They shall be located at the outermost limits of the area to be cleared, which shall include the erosion and sediment controls.
-The limits of clearing shall not include any unnecessary clearing.

-710.02 Disturbed Area Greater Than 5,000 Square Feet: An approved grading plan certified by a land surveyor or professional engineer is required where the generated disturbed area exceeds five thousand (5,000) square feet.
+The limits of clearing shall not include any unnecessary clearing. - 710.02 Disturbed Area Greater Than 5,000 Square Feet: An approved grading plan certified by a land surveyor or professional engineer is required where When the land generated disturbanceed area exceeds five thousand (5,000) square feet, the County may require a grading plan certified by a land surveyor or professional engineer.
+This requirement is evaluated by the County's staff by taking into consideration, but not limited to, the following: - a) Area of land disturbance relative to the parcel area and the size of the parcel. - b) The disturbance's location in relation to environmentally sensitive areas and offsite properties, as well as whether the disturbance is within or adjoining steep slopes which can potentially create future erosion and stability hazards. - c) Assessment of whether simple erosion control measures proposed by the landowner or as recommended by the County staff will address the impacts associated with the land disturbance. - d) Proximity to structures and/or structures affected by grading. - e) Whether the land disturbance includes excessive cut or fill and the impact of such cut or fill on slope stability. - f) The intent of proposed land disturbance.

+This Section does not apply to lot grading plans that always require a certified grading plan.

-710.03 Disturbed Areas Less than 5,000 Square Feet: A non-engineered plan, showing the land to be disturbed, is required where the disturbed area is less than five thousand (5,000) square feet.
+710.03 Disturbed Areas Equal to or Less than 5,000 Square Feet: A non-engineered plan, showing the land to be disturbed, is required where the disturbed area is equal to or less than five thousand (5,000) square feet.
 Any proposed grading shall clearly demonstrate that the storm water flow is not impeded and affecting adjoining properties by the improvement as evidenced by elevations or grading as necessary around the improvement.
+The director of Public Works at his discretion, may require (on case by case basis) a grading plan prepared by a land surveyor or professional engineer when the structures are located in the proximity of the proposed work.